-Equifax is yet another credit monitoring company notorious for fraudulent business practices.
-Known for credit reporting and credit monitoring, Equifax is also a company that is used for identity theft solutions, and features a 30-day trial membership based on these services.
+Equifax is a credit monitoring company that offers both commercial and personal services.
+They provide consumer and commercial data along with analytics and proprietary technology, to produce insights about credit reporting and credit monitoring.
+Equifax is also a company that is used for identity theft solutions and features a 30-day trial membership based on these services.

-If you’ve had the unfortunate experience of being involved with Equifax, you should know that CancelWizard has rated this company abusive, so let us cancel your Equifax membership for you.
+If you’ve had a negative experience with Equifax, you should know that CancelWizard can work on your behalf to cancel your Equifax membership for you.

 Be the first to comment on this guide!
 Submit a comment above.